Yousef301/Advance-Car-Dealer-using-Android-Studio/README.md

    - **Push Notifications:** Notify users about special offers, promotions, or updates.

 ## **Images from the App**
-   In this section, you can see some images from the app.
-For more, check the 'Images' folder.
+   Here are some images from the app.
+For more, please check the 'Images' folder.

    ![](images/connect_page.png)
    ![](images/login_page.png)